-In the event that the quality and/or purity of the water are called into question by the Engineer, he shall have authority to order water tests to be conducted.
+In the event that the quality and/or purity of the water are called into question by the Engineer, he shall have authority to order water tests to be conducted according to the Cyprus Standards.

 4.3.
 Ready-Mixed Concrete